ManimCommunity/manim/docs/source/installation/for_dev.rst

 Manim Installation For Developers
 =================================

-	This documentation is for developers who wats to contribute to ``ManimCommunity/manim``.
+	This documentation is for developers who want to contribute to ``ManimCommunity/manim``.

 Installing Poetry
 *****************

 Poetry can be easily installed in any OS by just running the below command.

+If your system has the curl, usually in Linux and Mac,
 .. code-block:: bash

 	curl -sSL https://raw.githubusercontent.com/python-poetry/poetry/master/get-poetry.py | python